INVESTMENT GUIDE

 What is SPE and what does it change for buyers?

-SPE (Sociedade de Propósito Específico) is a dedicated legal entity created exclusively for one real estate project.
-It can separate project assets through patrimônio de afetação, create buyer assemblies, and provide financial reporting.
-I still review the contract, registration, permits, budget, and delivery schedule before treating the structure as strong.
+SPE (Sociedade de Propósito Específico) is a dedicated legal entity created for one real estate project.
+Patrimônio de afetação can ring-fence project assets, while buyer assemblies and financial reporting add governance.
+The contract, registration, permits, budget and delivery schedule define the strength of each project.

-There is no fixed upside number I would promise.
-I compare the off-plan contract price with recent completed-unit comparables, CUB and construction-cost assumptions, delivery schedule, liquidity, taxes, and currency exposure before treating any upside as credible.
+Compare the off-plan contract price with recent completed-unit sales, CUB and construction-cost assumptions, delivery schedule, liquidity, taxes and currency exposure.
+Upside is project-specific, not a fixed percentage.

-Do I need a mortgage to buy off-plan in Brazil?
+Is a mortgage required to buy off-plan in Brazil?

 No, many off-plan purchases in Brazil are paid directly to the developer during construction.
 The typical payment structure includes a down payment in installments, monthly construction payments, milestone payments, and a final balance at delivery.
 Some buyers plan Brazilian financing for the final payment, assign the contract if a qualified buyer exists, or pay cash.